geometor/euclid.geometor.com/pages/02.elements/01.book-1/04.propositions/21.proposition-21/article.md

     -
 ---

-If on one of the sides of a triangle, from its extremities, there be constructed two straight lines meeting within the triangle, the straight lines so constructed will be less than the remaining two sides of the triangle, but will contain a greater <lb n="5"/>angle.
+If on one of the sides of a triangle, from its extremities, there be constructed two straight lines meeting within the triangle,[^1] the straight lines so constructed [^2] will be less than the remaining two sides of the triangle, but will contain a greater <lb n="5"/>angle.

 ===

 On `BC`, one of the sides of the triangle `ABC`, from its extremities `B`, `C`, let the two straight lines `BD`, `DC` be constructed  meeting within the triangle;

 I say that `BD`, `DC` are less than the remaining two sides <lb n="10"/>of the triangle `BA`, `AC`, but contain an angle `BDC` greater than the angle `BAC`.